-Rev C.1 - The 'C40' designator on the pcb silkscreen (next to U13 in lower right) should be 'C46'.
+Rev C.1 - The 'C40' designator on the PCB silkscreen (next to U13 in lower right) is wrong and should actually be 'C46'.
 Similarly, the designators for R46 and R47 are swapped on the pcb silkscreen.
 These has been corrected in all Component Placement diagrams in this Instructions document, on pages 9, 11, 13, 15, 17, 19 and 25.
 The green dot locater on the Group 1 Component Placement was moved from the upper-left (near C25) to be next to C30 (below Q6).
 Follow these Component Placement diagrams in the manual for putting the parts onto the pcb.